gohanlon/swift-memberwise-init-macro/README.md

 ### Experimental: Defaulting optionals to nil

+Use `@MemberwiseInit(_optionalsDefaultNil: Bool)` to explicitly control whether optional properties are defaulted to `nil` in the provided initializer:

-`@MemberwiseInit(_optionalsDefaultNil: true)` automatically defaults all optional fields to `nil` in its initializer, trading off compile-time guidance.
+* Set `_optionalsDefaultNil: true` to default all optional properties to `nil`, trading off compile-time guidance.
+* Set `_optionalsDefaultNil: false` to ensure that MemberwiseInit never defaults optional properties to `nil`.

+The default behavior of MemberwiseInit regarding optional properties aligns with Swift’s memberwise initializer:

+* For non-public initializers, `var` optional properties automatically default to `nil`.
+* For public initializers, MemberwiseInit follows Swift’s cautious approach to public APIs by requiring all parameters explicitly, including optionals, unless `_optionalsDefaultNil` is set to `true`.
+* `let` optional properties are never automatically defaulted to `nil`.
+Setting `_optionalsDefaultNil` to `true` is the only way to cause them to default to `nil`.

 > **Note**
-> `@Init(default:)` is a planned future enhancement to generally specify default values, and is expected to supersede `_optionalsDefaultNil` due to its improved safety.
+> `@Init(default:)` is a planned future enhancement to generally specify default values, and will be a safer, more explicit alternative to `_optionalsDefaultNil`.

 #### Explanation

+With `_optionalsDefaultNil`, you gain control over a default behavior of Swift’s memberwise init.
+And, it allows you to explicitly opt-in to your public initializer defaulting optional properties to `nil`.

-This feature eases instantiation for types with numerous optional fields, like `Codable` structs that mirror loosely structured HTTP APIs.
-However, it has a drawback: when properties change, the compiler won’t flag outdated instantiations, risking unintended `nil` assignments and potential runtime errors.
+Easing instantiation is the primary purpose of `_optionalsDefaultNil`, and is especially useful when your types mirror a loosely structured external dependency, e.g. `Codable` structs that mirror HTTP APIs.
+However, `_optionalsDefaultNil` has a drawback: when properties change, the compiler won’t flag outdated instantiations, risking unintended `nil` assignments and potential runtime errors.

 In Swift: